sdsc-complecs/data-management/tutorials/download.md

 [mkandes@login02 ~]$
 ```

-Once you are logged into Expanse, create a working directory for the tutorial exercises in your `$HOME` directory using the [`mkdir`](https://en.wikipedia.org/wiki/Mkdir) command.
+Once you are logged in, create a working directory for the tutorial exercises in your `$HOME` directory using the [`mkdir`](https://en.wikipedia.org/wiki/Mkdir) command.

 *Command*
 ```